Multnomah County Poor Farm: Expansion

 In 1934 an infirmary wing was built to care for the aging population of the farm.
 In 1935, its population peaked at 614.
 The farm would eventually encompass 345 acre.
 During 1939, a doctor's duplex was built by the Works Progress Administration (WPA).
 The WPA also added an incinerator, sprinkler system, and sun porch in 1940.
 In 1947, the name of the institution was changed to the Multnomah County Home and Farm.
 In the late 1950s, the farming operation ceased and the name was changed to the Edgefield Manor.
 In 1964, the property was converted for multi-use, with the main lodge being used as a nursing home, and an external building as the Edgefield Lodge for Emotionally Disturbed Children.
 The main building became a nursing home, which was named Edgefield Manor.
 Farm operations also were discontinued during this time.
 The entire complex was declared as the Edgefield Center by county commissioners in 1964.

 Dissolution and restoration

 In 1972, the county proposed closing the entire Edgefield facilities down, and an estimate for necessary renovations made three years later was valued at $400,000.
 In 1982, the remaining three patients at the facility were relocated before its official closure.
 During 1985, county committees decided to remove all buildings from the area except for the jail.
 The reason was to market the land to potential buyers.
 In 1986, the Troutdale Historical Society challenged the decision to destroy all of the buildings on the property.
 They claimed that the buildings had historical importance and needed to be preserved.
 In 1990, Edgefield was named to the National Register of Historic Places.
 That same year, the facility was purchased by McMenamins.
-It features restaurants, pubs, gardens, movie theaters, a golf course, wedding locales, and an outdoor concert venue that hosts international musical acts.
+It features restaurants, pubs, gardens, a movie theater, a golf course, wedding locales, and an outdoor concert venue that hosts international musical acts.